zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/using-the-script-engine-in-workflow.md

 # Using the Script Engine in Workflow

-Liferay's [Kaleo workflow engine](https://help.liferay.com/hc/en-us/articles/360028721732-Introduction-to-Workflow) is a robust system for reviewing and approving content in enterprise environments.
+Liferay's [workflow engine](https://help.liferay.com/hc/en-us/articles/360028721732-Introduction-to-Workflow) is a robust system for reviewing and approving content in enterprise environments.
 Even if you don't leverage scripts, it's a powerful and robust workflow solution.
 Adding scripts takes it to the next level.
-These scripts aren't run from the [Script Console](./running-scripts-from-the-script-console.md), but are embedded in [XML workflow definitions](https://help.liferay.com/hc/en-us/articles/360029147791-Introduction-to-Crafting-XML-Workflow-Definitions) and run during workflow execution.
+These scripts aren't run from the [Script Console](../../../system-administration/using-the-script-engine/running-scripts-from-the-script-console.md), but are embedded in [XML workflow definitions](https://help.liferay.com/hc/en-us/articles/360029147791-Introduction-to-Crafting-XML-Workflow-Definitions) and run during workflow execution.

 Here are the workflow scripting topics: